hexedwalnut/fen-ttrpg/content/_index.md

 draft = false
 title = 'Fen Homepage'
 +++

-## Welcome to Fen
+# Welcome to Fen

-This is placeholder

-This is a test.
+Fen is a TTRPG for 4-6 players that is set in the world of Fen.
+Fen is a game world were the history is made up of previous campaigns with the same players.